Pump Priming Grant

 Awards will be made competitively and may be used flexibly to support the award holder’s research programme.

 The award is up to £10,000 over two years, must be used exclusively to support the award holders’ own research, and may not be used for their own personal salaries.
 They may be used, among other things, for small items of equipment, consumables or technical assistance.

 At the end of the year, the award holder will be required to write a short report on the use they have made of the award.

 One-Year Research Fellowship

-The damage and disfigurement caused by serious burns, major soft tissue trauma and disease can be life-changing.
-The Blond McIndoe Research Foundation is committed to advancing research into techniques and technologies that will repair, restore and regenerate tissue and reduce debilitating scarring and its charitable objective is:
+The damage and disfigurement caused by serious burns, major soft tissue trauma and disease can be life changing.
+The BMRF is committed to advancing research into techniques, technologies that will repair, restore and regenerate tissue and reduce debilitating scarring, and its charitable objective is:

 To advance patient care by supporting cutting edge research into burns, wound healing and soft tissue reconstruction.